Education & Scholarships

 McCall Huron County Scholarships

-For graduating students five Huron County high schools who are planning to go onto undergraduate studies at university in Canada.
+For graduating students of five Huron County high schools who are planning to go onto undergraduate studies at university in Canada.

 Spotlight on Our Grantees

 Strategy 2: Creating opportunities for Canadian undergraduate students that will inspire them to aim higher and maximize their potential